 Linear algebra studies linear systems of equations and their solutions.
-This study is extremely important for engineering applications.
+This topic is extremely important for engineering applications.
 Linear models represent a simple, tractable first choice for modeling complicated systems.
-Moreover, many devices for measuring the physical world are designed to produce measurements that are as close as possible to linear functions of the signal to be measured.
+Moreover, many devices for measuring the physical world are designed to produce measurements that are as close as possible to linear functions of the signal to be measured, such as the MR imaging studied in Chapter 10.
+Even if the measurements are nonlinear or the signals of interests have nonlinear structures, a common and effective practice in engineering is to approximate any nonlinearality with a sequence of (local) linearization, as we see in Chapter 15 for recovering deformed low-rank textures and in Chapter 16 for learning submanifolds with a deep network.

 In early parts of this appendix, we review several fundamental definitions, constructions, and facts from linear algebra and matrix analysis.
 For readers with a background in engineering, statistics or applied mathematics, much of this material is likely to be familiar.
 They may use this appendix and the next few to refresh their memory and get familiar with the notation used in this book.
-Section A.9, contains a brief review of norms on matrices and spectral functions of matrices, two more advanced topics which we use extensively throughout the book.
-We have attempted to make this introduction as simple and self-contained as possible; readers looking for a more thorough introduction to this area could consult the (excellent) books of Boyd and Vandenberghe [45], Horn and Johnson [655], or Bhatia [656].
+Section A.9 contains a brief review of norms on matrices and spectral functions of matrices, two more advanced topics which we use extensively throughout the book.
+We have attempted to make this introduction as simple and self-contained as possible; readers looking for a more thorough introduction to this area could consult the excellent books of Horn and Johnson [HJ85], Golub and Van Loan [GV96], or Bhatia [Bha96].